ericmdantas/goliv/README.md

 -host                      the host name, instead of showing localhost/127.0.0.1 -http2                     use http2
--quiet                     no logging whatsoever -noBrowser                 won't open the browser automagically -only                      will only watch for changes in the given - slice -ignore                    won't watch for changes in the given paths - slice -pathIndex                 change the path to your index.html
+-quiet                     no logging whatsoever -openBrowser               opens the browser automagically -only                      will only watch for changes in the given - slice -ignore                    won't watch for changes in the given paths - slice -pathIndex                 change the path to your index.html